dduneau/website/content/authors/Guilherme Santos/index.md

 # Short bio (displayed in user profile at end of posts)
 #bio:
-- Guilherme is studying the thermal plasticity of the immune system using Bicyclus anynana butterfly.
+- Guilherme is a master's student in Human Biology and Environment conducting his thesis project on the thermal plasticity of the immune system using Bicyclus anynana butterfly.
+He is co-supervised with P. Beldade (cE3c).

 # Interests to show in About widget
 interests: